sveri/friend-ui/README.md

 (alter-var-root #'f-global/base-template (fn [_] (partial base)))
 ```

+### E-Mail

+If you want to send an E-Mail on activation which the user can use to activate it's account sendmail is required on your
+localhost with the SENDMAIL variable set.

 ### Protocol
 And finally you have to implement a protocol to retrieve and store user data: